-Andrea Mottlová (Vavrušová) is a Czech pianist with a stormy temperament and a devilishly impressive repertoir.
+Andrea Mottlová (Vavrušová) is a Czech pianist with a stormy temperament and tenacious love for her craft.
 She is a laureate of many competitions, chamber music player, teacher and presently she appears as a soloist.
-In her repertoire the main role represent composers of 20th century as Dmitrij Schostakovich, Sergej Prokofjev, Igor Stravinskij and virtuosic transciption from world-known pianists.
-So far, Andrea is the first and the only Czech to perform an arrangement of The Turkish March by Arcadi Volodos.
+In her repertoire the main role represent composers of the 20th century as Dmitrij Schostakovich, Sergei Prokofjev, Igor Stravinskij and virtuosic transcription from world-known pianists.

-A graduate of The Academy of Performing Arts in Prague, Andrea studied piano under Martin Kasík and František Malý, ulitmately perfoming the piano concerto “Totentanz” from Ferenc Liszt with AKS orchestra and conductor Marek Šedivý.
+A graduate of The Academy of Performing Arts in Prague, Andrea studied piano under Martin Kasík and František Malý, ultimately perfoming the piano concerto “Totentanz” from Ferenc Liszt with AKS orchestra and conductor Marek Šedivý.
 Andrea was awarded the Dean's prize of Music Faculty in AMU for outstanding studies and exceptional representation of The Academy.
-Andrea spent a year abroad studying at The Universitat für Musik und Darstellende Kunst Wien with Avedis Kouyoumdjian.
-Regularly she takes part in international piano Masterclasses with renouned artists such as Peter Donohoe, Lilya Zilberstein, Andrei Gavrilov, Jose Ramon Mendez, Robert McDonald and Julian Martin from Juilliard School of Music in New York.
+She also spent a year abroad studying at The Universitat für Musik und Darstellende Kunst Wien with Avedis Kouyoumdjian.
+Regularly she takes part in international piano Masterclasses with renowned artists such as Peter Donohoe, Lilya Zilberstein, Andrei Gavrilov, Jose Ramon Mendez, Robert McDonald and Julian Martin from Juilliard School of Music in New York.

-The Graduation concert of Prague Conservatory where she stuied in the class of Michal Rezek and Emil Leichner was with The Czech Philharmonic Orchestra at the Rudolfinum, Dvořák’s Concert Hall in Prague was one of her proudest moments.
-She played the first piano concerto from Sergej Prokofjev with conductor Ondřej Kukal.
+The Graduation concert of Prague Conservatory where she stuied in the class of Michal Rezek and Emil Leichner was with The Czech Philharmonic Orchestra at the Rudolfinum, Dvořák’s Concert Hall in Prague.
+She played the first piano concerto Des dur from Sergej Prokofjev with conductor Ondřej Kukal.
 Andrea also appeared as soloist playing second piano concerto from S.Rachmaninov with West Bohemian Symphonic Orchestra Marianske Lazne, conducted by Vladimír Válek, with Moravian Philharmonic Orchestra under conductor Petr Vronský and The Olomouc Garrison Orchestra playing Rhapsody in Blue from George Gershwin led by Gustav Foret.

-Andrea has given hundreds of solo and chamber music concerts throughout the Czech Republic and abroad (Belgium, Italy, Spain, Germany, Austria, Slovenia, Greece, Belorussia, Sweden ).
-She is absolute winner of the Competition of Czech Conservatoires, absolute winner of National Competition of Chamber Music in Vidnava, winner of competitions Yamaha and Prague Junior Note, laureate of Piano Competition B. Martinů in Prague.
+Andrea has performed hundreds of solo and chamber music concerts throughout the Czech Republic and abroad (Belgium, Italy, Spain, Germany, Austria, Slovenia, Greece, Belorussia, Sweden ).
+She is absolute winner of the Competition of Czech Conservatoires, absolute winner of National Competition of Chamber Music in Vidnava, winner of competitions Yamaha and Prague Junior Note, laureate of Piano Competition Bohuslav Martinů in Prague.